 If the borrower does not stick to the terms of the agreement, it is your choice as to how to proceed.
 The first step is to talk to them – establish what the problem is and whether you can resolve it between you.
 You may wish to vary the terms in the initial agreement (to give them more time to repay, for example).
 In this case you must both sign the updated agreement with witnesses present.

 You can find a template agreement specifically for lending to friends or family in our library.
 It balances the need to be formal enough so that the borrower knows the loan is not charity with simple language so that the agreement does not seem 'over the top' in the situation where the lender and the borrower know each other well.

 Our unsecured loan agreement can be used for more formal arrangements where the borrower does not give any security or collateral, while Loan agreement: person to person; secured by guarantee includes the option to bring in a third party guarantor to make sure the loan is repaid.

-You might like to read our article on the how the breakdown of a personal relationship affects money lent.
+You might like to read our article on the how the breakdown of a personal relationship can affect repayment of debt.